raspberrypilearning/cress-egg-heads/README.md

 cress_timelapse_full.mp4
 ```

-Once complete the full video can be played back using the following command.
+Once complete the full video can be played back using the following command:

 `omxplayer cress_timelapse_full.mp4 –o hdmi`

-To finish off it will be nice to send each pupil home with a copy of the final time lapse video along with their, now fully grown, cress egg head.
+To finish off it would be nice to send each pupil home with a copy of the final time lapse video, along with their fully grown cress egg head.